geosolutions-it/MapStore2/docs/user-guide/basemap.md

 <p style="text-align:center;"><img src="../img/bck-delete.jpg" style="max-width:400px;" /></p>

 !!! note
-    By default, creating a new map, all backgrounds from *Default Backgrounds* Service are added to the Basemap Switcher, and in catalog they appear unselectable (it's not allowed to add the same default background more than once).
-As soon as you remove one from the Basemap Switcher, it becomes again selectable from the catalog.
+    By default, when creating a new map, all backgrounds from *Default Backgrounds* Service are added to the Basemap Switcher, and in Catalog they appear unselectable (it's not allowed to add the same default background twice).
+As soon as you remove one from the Basemap Switcher, it becomes selectable from the Catalog.

     <p style="text-align:center;"><img src="../img/bck-unselectable.jpg" style="max-width:600px;" /></p>